lazlowa/pypz-python/CONTRIBUTING.md

 # Contributing

 Every contribution is very much appreciated and credited.
-Before you begin, please read carefully the following document.
+Before you begin, please read carefully the following sections.

-# Before you begin

-## Check your goals
+# Check your goals

 It is important to understand that *pypz* is an extensible framework.
 Different interfaces are provided to allow you to integrate your custom implementation